NUCES-Khi/pfproject-team-irr/README.md

 Our project aims to reinforce the core concepts and skills we have learned in the course by developing a Matrices Calculation Program.

 These core concepts include
-Control Structures (If statements & If - Else Statements) Switch Statements
+Control Structures (If statements & If - Else Statements), Switch Statements,
-Loops
+Loops,
-Arrays (1D & 2D)
+Arrays (1D & 2D),
-Functions
+Functions,
-DMA
+DMA,
-Filing
+Filing,

 Project Scope:
 This program will be created in C language, using the “Developer Command Prompt for VS 2022” as the compiler for our program as well as the interface for the program.
 The program will consist of:
 Determinant of nxn Square Matrix
-Addition & Subtraction between two Matrices. (mxn) Multiplication of between two Matrices [(mxn)] Transpose of a Matrix.
+Addition & Subtraction between two Matrices. (mxn), Multiplication of between two Matrices [(mxn)], Transpose of a Matrix,
 Convolution of a square Matrix

 The program will offer the user the option to choose from the above-mentioned sub-programs that pertain to the use of matrices.
 For tedious inputs, we will utilize the functionality of filing and dynamic memory allocation.